outware/fastlane-plugin-cerberus/BLOG.md

 == Img ==

-Cerberus 'wired up' tools that wouldn't speak to each other before.
-JIRA served as a source of truth and as a dashboard of information thereby improving operational efficiency in the team.

-## Where to from here?
+## Where to go from here?

 Cerberus is compatible with project that use Fastlane or Gradle.
 If you would like to give it a spin:

 == Add Links here ==

+## Conclusion

+Cerberus helped us by 'wiring up' tools that wouldn't normally speak to each other.
+JIRA now serves as a source of truth **and** as a dashboard of information.
+Our team members don't have to chase up on our tools or chase up each other,  giving them time to think about and solve harder problems.

+Do you see an issue with our plugins or want to add a feature?
+Feel free to submit a PR to Github <link pending>